Floorp-Projects/Floorp/README.md

 - [GNU GPLv3](https://github.com/gorhill/uBlock/blob/master/LICENSE.txt)
 - Author: [gorhill](https://github.com/gorhill/uBlock)

-Notice: uBlock Origin is not included in Floorp itself & Floorp doesn't insall itsself.
+Notice: uBlock Origin is not included in Floorp itself & Floorp doesn't install it by itsself.
 In "about:prefernces" Floorp recommends installing uBlock Origin.
 Do not make the mistake of including the GPL.

 ### 📦 Gesturefy